-HDR (High Dose Rate) surface brachytherapy is a technique used to treat various types of skin lesions including basal and squamous cell carcinoma.
+High dose rate (HDR) surface brachytherapy is a technique used to treat various types of skin lesions including basal and squamous cell carcinoma.
 Due to the set up and cost, it's also one of the most expensive therapy treatments on the market.
-Adaptiiv's HDR Surface Brachytherapy Applicator enables centers to produce custom applicators with customizable catheter positions that follow the patient's anatomy.
+Adaptiiv's HDR Surface Brachytherapy module enables centers to produce patient-specific applicators with customizable catheter positions that follow the patient's exact anatomy.

 Our software can convert DICOM data taken from patient CT scans and turn them into a digital model which can be printed, no matter how large, small, or complex.
 There is no intensive training required to use our software enabled solution which fully integrates with existing treatment planning systems.